jl33-ai/jl33-ai.github.io/source/_posts/the-next-interface.md

 # Conclusion

-Interfaces are just anything that enable any _A_ to connect with _B_.
+Interfaces are anything that allow _A_ to connect with _B_.
 Without interfaces, things exist in complete isolation.
-With well-made interfaces, there is infinite emergent potential.
+But, with well-made interfaces, there is infinite emergent potential.

 <br>

+---

+\* &nbsp; [Model Context Protocol](https://github.com/modelcontextprotocol): An open protocol that enables seamless integration between LLM applications and external data sources and tools
+⁑ &nbsp;&nbsp; Most likely some derivative of natural language, but I have no idea :')
+⁂ &nbsp; Caveat — there needs to be clear monetary incentive for making your stuff more accessible.
+Web crawlers, for example, will thank you by leading to higher site traffic.

+[//]: # (**Thanks to** Marek P, Linus T for reading a draft of this.)